-The Monitoring Officer provides regular briefings on current Ethics and Probity

-Issues and Members continue to seek advice on all issues relating to Ethics and Probity.
+The Monitoring Officer provides regular briefings on current Ethics and Probity Issues and we were pleased to note that Members continue to seek advice on all issues relating to Ethics and Probity.

-The Chairmanman, Jeremy Thornberry, Monitoring Officer and Greg Dyke, Member Services Manager attended the 2005 Annual Assembly of Standards Committees and would attend the 5th Annual Assembly in Birmingham in October.
+The Chairman, Jeremy Thornberry, Monitoring Officer and Greg Dyke, Member Services Manager attended the 2005 Annual Assembly of Standards Committees and will attend the 5th Annual Assembly in Birmingham in October.
+Great value is gained from attending the Annual Assembly of Standards Committees when we get the opportunity to hear direct from the Standards Board for England and the appropriate Government Ministers.